-Studio flat 1 bedroom flat 1 bedroom bungalow 1 bedroom house 2 bedroom flat 2 bedroom maisonette 2 bedroom bungalow 2 bedroom house 3 bedroom flat 3 bedroom maisonette 3 bedroom bungalow 3 bedroom house 4 bedroom house 5 bedroom house Single person under 60 years ✓ ✓ ✓ Single person over 60 years ✓ ✓ ✓ ✓ Single person or couple expecting a baby ✓ ✓ ✓ ✓ Single person under 60 with access to children ✓ Couple with no children, under 60 years √ ✓ Couple with no children, over 60 years √ ✓ √ Couple under 60 with access to children ✓ Household with one child √ ✓ ✓ √ Household with two children of the same sex under ten √ ✓ ✓ √ Household with two children of the same sex, one or more over ten ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Household with two children of different sexes √ √ √ √ √ ✓ √ √ Household with three children ✓ ✓ √ √ Household with four or more children ✓ ✓ ✓ ✓ ✓ ✓
+Studio flat 1 bedroom flat 1 bedroom bungalow 1 bedroom house 2 bedroom flat 2 bedroom maisonette 2 bedroom bungalow 2 bedroom house 3 bedroom flat 3 bedroom maisonette 3 bedroom bungalow 3 bedroom house 4 bedroom house 5 bedroom house Single person under 60 years ✓ √ ✓ Single person over 60 years ✓ ✓ ✓ ✓ A Single person or couple expecting a baby 4 \ √ ✓ Y Single person under 60 with access to children ✓ Couple with no children, under 60 years ✓ \ Couple with no children, over 60 years > ✓ \ Couple under 60 with access to children > Household with one child > ✓ ✓ ✓ Household with two children of the same sex under ten √ ✓ ✓ Household with two children of the same sex, one or more over ten ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Household with two children of different sexes √ √ √ √ √ √ √ √ Household with three children ✓ ✓ ✓ ✓ Household with four or more children ✓ ✓ ✓ ✓ ✓ ✓

-- 15.2 Similar properties can be different in the size of bedrooms and the ideal number of people living in the property.
-We will tell you which size of property we consider is most suitable for you when we accept your housing application. - 15.3 A Derby Homefinder landlord could identify a property as being suitable to meet the needs of: - an applicant who is a disabled person or who has mobility needs
+- 15.2 Similar properties can differ in the size of bedrooms and the ideal number of occupants.
+We will tell you which size of property we consider is most suitable for you when we accept your housing application.
+We will advertise properties with the minimum and maximum number of occupants. - We will advertise a property with a mobility group if the Derby Homefinder landlord identifies it as being suitable to meet the needs of an applicant, or another member of their household, with disabilities or mobility needs.